Prag8855/aab/content/guides/blue-card.md

 ---
-Title: How to get a Blue Card for Germany
+Title: How to get a German Blue Card
 Short_title: How to get a Blue Card
 Description: This is how you apply for a Blue Card to work in Germany.
 Date_created: 2023-11-18